Terms of Service

 11. Fees and payment

 The Application Security Health Check is provided for a fixed fee, confirmed in writing for each engagement.
-Unless agreed otherwise, we invoice on or after delivery and payment is due within 30 days of the invoice date.
+Unless agreed otherwise, the fee is invoiced in two instalments: a 50% deposit invoiced on agreement of the engagement, payable before work begins; and the balance invoiced on delivery of the report, payable within 7 days of the invoice date.

 All sums payable to us are payable in full without set-off, counterclaim, deduction, or withholding, other than any deduction or withholding required by law.